France Travel Planner by Tom Brosnahan & Jane Fisher Cassis and Kir in Dijon, France

 In Normandy you can get a Kir Normand, made with crème de cassis and Normandy cider; in Brittany you can get the same drink, called a Kir Breton and made with Brittany cider.

 You'll also occasionally see a Communard on the menu, which is a Kir made with red wine.
-The original drink was apparently made this way, but when Mayor Kir took over there was a lack of red wine after World War II, so he promoted the white wine version.
+The original drink was apparently made this way, but when Mayor Kir took over there was a lack of red wine after the War, so he promoted the white wine version.

 Creme de cassis and Kir